|Nutrition Facts (per serving)|

 Gather the ingredients.

-Place the pan over medium-low heat.
+Place a nonstick or well-seasoned skillet over medium-low heat.
 Place 1 slice of bread in the pan, butter-side down.
-Mound about 2 ounces of cheese on the bread, more or less, depending on the size of the bread.
-(If you're going to add the tomato and bacon, do so now.)
+Spread 1/2 teaspoon of mustard, if using, over the bread slice in the pan.
+Mound half of the cheese on the bread.
+If you're going to add the pickles, tomato, or bacon, do so now.

-Place the second slice of bread on the cheese, butter-side up.
+Spread 1/2 teaspoon of mustard on the unbuttered side of the remaining slice of bread.
+Place the slice of bread on the cheese, butter-side up.

 - If using sliced cheese, cut it to fit the bread—the entire slice should be covered.